Treynor Ratio Calculator

 The Treynor ratio, or Treynor measure, is a widely used performance metric that measures how much a portfolio returns are above the risk-free rate by taking on an extra unit of systematic risk.
 In essence, the Treynor ratio helps you to analyze if the risk you are taking on is rightly compensated.

 Unlike the Sharpe ratio, which uses the total risk as the denominator, the Treynor ratio uses the systematic risk.
-When we compare the Treynor ratio vs. Sharpe ratio, the former is usually considered to be the more fair variant.
+When we compare the Treynor ratio vs. Sharpe ratio, the former is usually considered to be the fairer variant.
 This is because, according to the efficient market theory, investors will only be compensated by taking on more systematic risk.
+You can check out our Sharpe ratio calculator to understand more on this topic.

 Next, let's look at some examples to understand how to calculate the Treynor ratio.